Article highlights

 • Aggression or agitation

-The early stages of Frontotemporal dementia usually cause changes to an individual’s personality and behaviour.
-These changes can be subtle and complex to notice initially, but they can become more pronounced over time.
+The early stages of frontotemporal dementia usually cause changes to an individual's personality and behaviour.
+These changes can be subtle and difficult to notice at first, but they can become more pronounced over time.

 Demotivation is a common early sign of dementia that is often overlooked.
-Losing interest in activities that used to be fun may show that the brain is having trouble processing information.
-It might also mean it struggles to connect with the world around it.
-Some behaviours that an individual is losing motivation as a result of early onset dementia can include:
+Losing interest in activities that used to be fun may show that the brain is having trouble processing information or connecting with the world around it.
+Signs can include:

 • Disinterest in hobbies and passions